data-science-on-aws/data-science-on-aws/README.md

 # Attend the Next Free Online Workshop!
 You must register on [**Eventbrite**](https://www.eventbrite.com/e/full-day-workshop-kubeflow-gpu-kerastensorflow-20-tf-extended-tfx-kubernetes-pytorch-xgboost-tickets-63362929227).
+All instructions will come through Eventbrite.
+Please make sure your Eventbrite email address is up to date.

 # Signup for our Upcoming O'Reilly Book, "Data Science on Amazon Web Services"
 Signup on our [**website**](https://datascienceonaws.com).